Homepage of the site 'What to do with your life?'

 Before reading this question, read the question 'What is a good friend?'

-The risk of being in a couple
+The risks of living as a couple

 The limits of communication

-Such a rephrasing has two advantages:
+Such a reformulation offers two advantages:

 •